 Johann Nestroy's family with Marie Weiler described as "mother of the below children" in an 1840 entry on a conscription sheet of Wieden 794.
 Weiler's mother is listed as "Afterp[artei] (subtenant) Cezilia Weiler[!]
 792 Kaufmannswitwe[!]
 Tillingen Bay[ern]" (A-Wsa, Konskriptionsamt, Wieden 794/27r).
 For unknown reasons this document is not included in the Nestroy Dokumente.

 A few comments regarding Adolph Nestroy's baptismal entry are necessary.
 Although the text of this document very much resembles Maria Nestroy's (already published) baptismal entry from 1840, a number of small differences are of interest.
 Because the officiating priest seems to have been better acquainted with the parents, certain details, that were considered important two years earlier, are missing.
 Particularly interesting is the fact that the child's godmother (and grandmother), who in 1840 appeared as "Cecile Laucher Kaufmanns=Witwe", now calls herself "ehemalige k.k.
 Hofoperistin" (a mix-up with her sister is impossible, because at that time Antonia Laucher was already the widowed Antonia von Nespern whose husband had died in 1839).
 The midwife Barbara Gruber is of interest, because in the 1850s she advanced to the position of court midwife and in 1858 assisted the Empress with the birth of Crown Prince Rudolf.
 Gruber was born Barbara Hofmann on 22 September 1800 (A-Ws, Tom.
 45, fol.
 18).
 In 1822 she married the municipal tax official Joseph Gruber from whom she later lived separated (A-Ws, Tom.
 43, fol.
 101).
 On 17 August 1880 she died a house owner in Baden bei Wien (Baden, St. Stephan, Tom.
 19, fol.
 94).
 Like in 1831, Nestroy's two witnesses were his friends, the actors Louis Grois and Ignaz Frech von Ehrimfeld (Ignaz Stahl), the latter of whom caused theater historians to spill a lot of ink, without ever determining his correct date of birth.
 Ignaz Stahl was not born on 20 October 1790 (a date that authors have copied from Wurzbach's article for more than 100 years).
-He was born on 20 October 1788 at the "Frech'sches Haus", Stadt 395 (Tiefer Graben 28) and baptized Ignaz Amand Johann Nepomuk Felizian, the only child of Ignaz Nicolaus Georg Amand Frech von Ehrimfeld (1759-1827), Hofkonzipist at the United Bohemian and Austrian Court Chancery, and his wife Barbara, née Haas von Grünberg (1766-1847).
+He was born on 20 October 1788 in the "Frech'sches Haus", Stadt 395 (Tiefer Graben 28) and baptized Ignaz Amand Johann Nepomuk Felizian, the only child of Ignaz Nicolaus Georg Amand Frech von Ehrimfeld (1759-1827), Hofkonzipist with the United Bohemian and Austrian Court Chancery, and his wife Barbara, née Haas von Grünberg (1766-1847).

 The entry concerning the baptism of Ignaz Frech von Ehrimfeld (Ignaz Stahl) on 20 October 1788 (A-Ws, Tom.
 43, fol.
 77).
 Stahl's biographical sketch (A-Wst, H.I.N.
 174.762), which he wrote in 1860 for Moritz Bermann, proves that Stahl himself was unaware of his correct date of birth.